 |PCI DSS and Cloud - Navigating in Reduced Visibility

-Presented by: John Markh, Standards Manager, PCI Security Standards Council and 2017 Cloud SIG participants: Jonathan Lewis, Infrastructure and Operations, Cloud and Compute, Target and Tabitha Gallo, Senior Security Consultant, Herjavec Group
+Presented by: John Markh, Standards Manager, Data Security Standards, PCI Security Standards Council and 2017 Cloud SIG participants: Jonathan Lewis Christopherson, Principle Engineer, Target Corporation and Tabitha Gallo, Senior Security Consultant, Herjavec Group

 As more and more business adopt cloud infrastructure and services, there is a need to better understand the business, technical and operational issues that may impact the security of payment data.
 In the session, the presenters will share their experiences managing PCI DSS compliance in cloud deployments.

 |12:05 PM - 12:35 PM||Broken Foundations - The Deep Malaise of Inadequate Patch Management|

 Presented by: Jacob Ansari, Director, Schellman & Company, LLC

 Advances in information security tools and practices have not alleviated the fundamental need for aggressively applying security patches and fixes to systems.
 Furthermore, regular security studies about security incidents show the need for prompt and thorough updates.
 Despite this, many organizations fail to prioritize this or struggle to execute successfully.
 This session will explore some of the reasons for this and consider some solutions.

 Moderated by: Emma Sutcliffe, Senior Director, Data Security Standards, PCI Security Standards Council